RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \subsubsection{Results}

-We plot on Figure~\ref{fig:res_pokec-dblp} the results obtained on the test sets of both DBLP and Pokec datasets, for samples where the missing links ratio $ |\mathcal{E}_{cal}| / |\mathcal{E}| = 0.077$.
+We plot in Figure~\ref{fig:res_pokec-dblp} the results obtained on the test sets of both DBLP and Pokec datasets, for samples where the missing links ratio $ |\mathcal{E}_{cal}| / |\mathcal{E}| = 0.077$.
 In both cases, \textit{RankMerging} outperforms the unsupervised methods, but the improvement is much more visible for DBLP than for Pokec.
+In this series of experiments too, performances are not significantly affected by the fact that the method is not deterministic.

 In the case of DBLP, a closer examination shows that at the beginning of the process, we closely follow S\o rensen index curve, which is the most efficient unsupervised ranking for low number of predictions.
 Then its performance drops, and other rankings are chosen during the aggregation process (mostly Local Path ranking).
 In the case of Pokec, pairs aggregated initially mainly come from Adamic-Adar ranking, then this index soon gets less efficient than Resource Allocation index, which takes over until the end of the merging process.
 Pokec gives a good indication of what happens when the rankings are not complementary enough, and that one of them is more efficient than the others: the aggregation nearly always choose the pairs from this ranking and do not improve significantly the performance.
 Notice that in both cases, Borda's method is not the most efficient unsupervised method: as some rankings perform very poorly, they dramatically hinder the performance of Borda's method.